Syracuse VA Medical Center to conduct Moderna COVID-19 vaccination clinic in Oswego

 SYRACUSE — The Syracuse VA Medical Center, in conjunction with the Oswego County Veterans Service Agency, will hold a COVID-19 vaccination clinic with the Moderna Vaccine in Oswego on Sunday, April 18.

-The clinic will take place at the Oswego American Legion, 71 W. Bridge St. from 9 a.m.-3 p.m.
+The clinic will take place at the Oswego American Legion, 71 W. Bridge St. from 9 a.m. to 3 p.m.
 Appointments are required and available for all veterans 18 years of age and older as well as their spouses.
-Veterans interested in a vaccination appointment must call 315-425-4488 between the hours of 8 a.m.-4 p.m, seven days a week, to make an appointment for this clinic.
+Veterans interested in a vaccination appointment must call 315-425-4488 between the hours of 8 a.m. to 4 p.m, seven days a week, to make an appointment for this clinic.

 Proof of veterans status required for an appointment.
 Enrollment in VA Healthcare is not required.
-However, veterans who are not enrolled or do not currently receive care at VA are encouraged to visit VA’s Eligibility web page to learn more: https://www.va.gov/health-care/eligibility/
+But veterans who are not enrolled or do not currently receive care at VA are encouraged to visit VA’s Eligibility web page to learn more: https://www.va.gov/health-care/eligibility.

 (0) comments